-- Appropriate and consistent with the diagnosis of the treating provider and the omission of which could adversely affect the eligible member's medical condition - Compatible with the standards of acceptable medical practice in the community - Provided in a safe, appropriate and cost-effective setting given the nature of the diagnosis and severity of the symptoms - Not provided solely for the convenience of the member or the convenience of the healthcare provider or hospital - Not primarily custodial care unless custodial care is a covered service or benefit under the member's evidence of coverage - Certain provider-administered medications - Step Therapy: In some cases, our plan requires a member to try a certain medication to treat his/her medical condition before we will cover another medication for that condition.
+- Appropriate and consistent with the diagnosis of the treating provider and the omission of which could adversely affect the eligible member's medical condition. - Compatible with the standards of acceptable medical practice in the community. - Provided in a safe, appropriate and cost-effective setting given the nature of the diagnosis and severity of the symptoms. - Not provided solely for the convenience of the member or the convenience of the healthcare provider or hospital. - Not primarily custodial care unless custodial care is a covered service or benefit under the member's evidence of coverage.

-There must be no other effective and more conservative or substantially less costly treatment, service, and setting available.
+There must be no other effective and more conservative or substantially less costly treatment, service and setting available.

-Experimental, investigational, or cosmetic procedures are not a covered benefit.
+Experimental, investigational or cosmetic procedures are not a covered benefit.

-Information Necessary for Authorization
+Information necessary for authorization